The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Observations and MIRI BFE impact on science

 \subsection{MRS spectral fringing and deriving an MRS non-linearity solution in the presence of BFE}

 The MIRI MRS suffers from significant spectral fringing caused by Fabry-Pérot interference inside the MRS detectors \citep{argyriou2020SPIE,argyriou2020}.
-The fringing modulates the spectral baseline by up to 30\% of the continuum with a period between 12 and 30 pixels.
+The fringing modulates the spectral baseline by up to 30\% of the continuum with a period between 12 and 30 pixels from 5~$\mu m$ to 28~$\mu m$.
 For point sources the fringe properties depend on (i) the profile of the MIRI pupil illumination, (ii) the part of the wavefront phase map that is sampled by the detector pixels, (iii) the wavelength of the in-falling light, (iv) the local geometry of the detector and (v) the refractive properties of the detector-constituting layers.
 For spatially extended sources the fringes depend only on (iii, iv, v).
 Nevertheless, this contrast of up to 30\% on the continuum results in a BFE-induced uncertainty on the derived non-linearity solutions.
-Contrary to the MIRI Imager where a uniform illumination can be achieved, and the large band-pass blurs the fringes, for the MRS disentangling the MIRI BFE from the ramp non-linearity has not been achievable.
+For MIRI the wavelength-dependent non-linearity solutions are computed empirically from measurements of the on-board internal calibration source flux \citep{morrison23}.
+Contrary to the MIRI imager where the fringes are blurred and the detector can be uniformly illuminated, for the MRS the fringes in the internal calibration source spectrum result in a BFE systematic on the non-linearity solutions driven by the fringing.
+After linearizing the ramps there is a residual 1$\sigma$ scatter of 3~\% (deviation from linearity), in contrast to the residual of 0.2~\% for the MIRI imager.

-The uncertainty on the global MRS non-linearity solution per spectral band is minimized by using the ramps of the pixels that sample the fringe peaks across the detector \citep{morrison23}.
-However, there is still a significant spread in the non-linearity solutions derived from the different pixels, and that is because (1) the MRS spectra are curved on the detector, as shown in the top left panel of Fig.~\ref{fig:bfe_signature_mrs} and (2) the BFE is likely represented by a 2D kernel.
-As such, fringe peaks can interact differently with their surrounding neighbors.
+For the extended internal calibration source, the uncertainty on the global MRS non-linearity solution per spectral band is minimized by using the ramps of the pixels that sample only fringe peaks across the detector \citep{morrison23}.
+However, there is still a spread of $\sim$2~\% in the non-linearity solutions derived from the different pixels, and that is likely because lines of constant wavelength are curved on the MRS detector as noticed in the top left panel of Fig.~\ref{fig:bfe_signature_mrs}.
+This curvature changes across the surface of the detector.
+As such, pixels that sample fringe peaks interact differently with their surrounding neighbors depending on the exact distribution of flux in the neighbors.